-Tax Sale expenses start to be added to property tax account
+Tax sale expenses begin being added to the property tax account.

 By November 20th

-Notice of Intent to Sell is sent to owners and lien holders.
+Notice of Intent to Sell is sent to property owners and lien holders.

 February - March

-Properties are publicly advertised in the local newspaper and on the municipal website.
+Properties are publicly advertised in the local newspaper, municipal website and in the municipal office.

 Should you have any questions about the tax sale process or property taxes in general, please contact our Tax Clerk, Suzanne Brown at 902-798-8391 ext.106.